UBC-CIC/first-responder-admin/backend/README.md

 aws ssm put-parameter --name /firstresponder/joinPhoneNumber --value <provisioned create phone number> --type String --overwrite --profile firstresponder
 ```

-If you deployed the Mobile App, if must be re-deployed after updating phone numbers.
+If you deployed the Mobile App, it must be re-deployed after updating phone numbers.
 ### Set Up Amazon Chime SIP Media Application
 > :warning: **Head's Up**: Perform this step only if you have been able to successfully provision a phone number.